monatemedia/docker-engine-on-linux/README.md

 > [!TIP]
+> To access the GitHub Container Registry we first need to create a PAT
 > To create a new token visit: [GitHub Create New Personal Access Token](https://github.com/settings/tokens/new)
+> You can also get there in GitHub by clicking on your profile -> Settings -> Developer Settings -> Personal access tokens -> Tokens(classic) -> Generate new token

 To generate a **new personal access token (classic)** for a server named `VPS 1` with `write:packages`, `delete:packages`, `read:org` and `admin:public_key` scopes, enter the name in the `Note` input box, select the corresponding boxes, then select `Generate token`